tsmx/secure-config/README.md

 - Pure NodeJS solution, no dependencies
 - Uses standard environment variable technique to inject the only secret you need

 The cipher used is AES-256-CBC.
+To get all information please also check out the [full documentation](https://tsmx.net/secure-config/).

 ## Usage